dtaht/blog-cerowrt/content/post/selective_unprotect.md

-In general you do want the sparser flows to be preserved - DNS in particular is very sensitive to loss, it's bad to lose more than 2-3 voip packets in a row, arp requests block everything...
+In general you do want the sparser flows to be preserved - DNS in particular is very sensitive to loss, it's bad to lose more than 2-3 voip packets in a row, losing syn and syn/ack are bad, and arp requests block everything...
 So go ahead, protect those *to some extent*! and otherwise... feel free to drop some darn packets!

+You could even do [shortest queue first](http://www.internetsociety.org/sites/default/files/pdf/accepted/4_sqf_isoc.pdf) within the aggregate, shipping C1 and D1 first rather than round robin A,B,C,D. I have no data as to where most interference happens nowadays, but this would be much like how fq_codel's new and old queues function and force the receiver to respond to and grow those flows first, grabbing a fairer share of the link.

 ## Last packets first